The UR Genomics Research Center (GRC) and Miner Library have partnered to bring you the IPA site license.

 In addition, you may find the following pages from the Vector NTI Advance® website helpful:

-University Information Technology on River Campus licenses statistical, mathematical, and scientific software for the use of UR faculty, staff, and students, including Graph Pad Prism, JMP, Mathematica, Matlab, S-Plus, SAS, SPSS, Stata, Amira, and ChemDraw.
+University Information Technology on River Campus licenses statistical, mathematical, and scientific software for the use of UR faculty, staff, and students, including JMP, Mathematica, Matlab, S-Plus, SAS, SPSS, Stata, Amira, and ChemDraw.
 Use of most software requires payment of a license fee.
-Go to University IT Software Site LIcenses for more information.
+Go to University IT Software Site Licenses for more information.

 The U.S. National Center for Biotechnology Information (NCBI) supports and distributes a variety of publicly available databases and software for the medical and scientific communities.
 These include GenBank, UniGene, OMIM, BLAST, Entrez Gene, Entrez Genome, and Nucleotide.
 The NCBI Welcome page provides links to the software and databases as well as information on their use.